Gene Hanson's Profession - Office

 As the business continued to grow, I upgraded the mainframe twice and then went to having two mainframes!
 We needed a lot more disk storage, but The disk technology was advancing and we got ones with Raid-5 technology with hot spares.
 These RAMAC drives became the first perpherials with ESCON cabling which was a single thin fiber optics.
 From then on until I was no longer in business, though we still regularly offloaded, we never lost a single byte of data due to an equipment failure!
 As the equipment space grew, it took a strain on the air-conditioning.
 We ended up putting two A/C units directly on the floor, but sitting upside down so the air would dump right on the floor.

 By late 1999 the handwriting was on the wall that we'd have to get a larger facility again.
-But this time we were making enough money when we learned that we could afford to buy a brand new building.
+But this time we were making enough money we learned that we could afford to buy a brand new building.
 And because we were buying it we couldn't easily just get up and move if we needed more space so we needed to go big.
 And going big meant we had a much better chance of landing large accounts.
-I got to design my dream computer room which had a trenched raised floor (therefore, no ramps needed) and a completely secure computer data center with a large command center which could be viewed through a window for one purpose only: impress clients.
+I got to design my dream computer room which had a trenched raised floor (therefore, no ramps needed) and a completely secure computer data center with a large command center which could be viewed through a window for one purpose only: impress clients, i.e., the wow factor.
+The land and the building cost 2.7 million dollars which was financed with an SBA loan through National Bank.

 Tilt construction Tilt Construction